Introduction

 3. Read in the Data

 Save and run the workspace to review the data.
 Before the translation starts, the User Parameter we just created will prompt us to select the Neighbourhood(s) to view.
-Selecting all options will produce a workspace with data at each Feature Type port (make sure to enable Feature Caching!).
+Selecting all options will produce a workspace with data at each Feature Type port (make sure to enable Data Caching!).

 Click the magnifying glass next to a Feature Type to display the point data in the Visual Preview window.